 Meet the players.

 While researching a subject one collects much more information than needed to tell the story.
 But some of that is fascinating in itself.
-I always like to know something about the players in the drama, so I've collected pictures and short biographies of the people involved in the Tamarack Mines incident.
+I always like to know something about the players in the story of the Tamarack Mines mystery, so I've collected pictures and short biographies of the people involved in it.

 Morrow wrote the greater part of Teed's 1897 book The Cellular Cosmogony.
 In 1905 Morrow left the Koreshan settlement after a serious disagreement with Teed.
 He continued to promote and develop the hollow earth idea, being in contact with groups in Argentina and Germany who also believed it.
 Editions of The Cellular Cosmogony after 1905 drop all mention of Morrow, but continued to use large sections of what he wrote.
 Morrow worked as a typesetter at a newspaper in New Orleans till his death in 1950.